HarvardMapCollection/tutorials-share/content/resources/Researchers-Handbook/long-term-preservation/index.md

 1. Even though we don't recommend trying to fill out the <a href="media/FGDC-Metadata-Template.xlsx" download="FGDC-Metadata-Template.xlsx">FGDC template</a>  on your own, it can be useful to know which fields we typically capture, so that while you're working you can document any important information.

 2. [Schedule an interview with us](https://library.harvard.edu/libraries/harvard-map-collection).
 We will walk through prompts designed to generate high-quality metadata.
 Even if your goal is not to deposit datasets, it can be helpful to get feedback about how you are thinking about and communicating your data work.
-You can also use [the prompts](https://mapping.share.library.harvard.edu/resources/researchers-handbook/prompts/) on your own.
+If you'd like to preview the prompts ahead of time, they are available from our [documentation guide](https://mapping.share.library.harvard.edu/resources/researchers-handbook/prompts/).